Table of Contents

 The two assessments, (1) the risk faced by you and (2) the danger you represent to the Canadian public, will then be shared with you, giving you the opportunity to may make comments in writing, if necessary, on any errors or omissions.

-Finally, a delegate of the Minister of Citizenship and Immigration will consider the two assessments and your comments before making a final decision.
+Finally, a delegate of the Minister of Immigration, Refugees and Citizenship will consider the two assessments and your comments before making a final decision.

 If your application is accepted, your removal order will be stayed (suspended), and you will be able to stay in Canada.
 However, you will not be able to apply for permanent residence.
 If it is determined at a later date that the circumstances that led to the approval of your application have changed, the stay will be cancelled and you will have to leave Canada.